 You may have a couple trusted friends who you always send your writing to that you trust and give great feedback.
 Yay!
 That’s amazing!
 But… it’s super important to branch out too.
 Especially when you’re querying.

 How does this connect to how to find a literary agent?
 It’s about perspective and how that shapes your querying.
 When I queried my last book, a portal fantasy, I got a lot of praise from my readers along with critiques.
 But only once I started showing it to a different set of people who also worked in the industry, did I start getting feedback about the difficulty of selling something in that genre to an agent.

-My friends weren’t wrong.
-I still think it’s a great book (with some needed edits for sure) but getting another type of person’s perspective helped me hit on a big reason why I was struggling so hard to get representation for it.
+In any case, getting another type of person’s perspective helped me hit on those professional reasons why I was struggling so hard to get an agent for it.
 The genre is a hard sell.
-Different people bring different perspectives.
+AND I wasn’t doing good representation.
+Etc. Different people bring different perspectives.
 They won’t necessarily be better at feedback, but they will give different feedback.
 You don’t have to accept it, but it’s good to know.

 Back to admitting defeat, in the end, I did shelve that book.
-And when I went forward with my next book, I made sure to be more aware of the market so I wouldn’t fall into that trap again.
+And when I went forward with my next book, I made sure to be more aware of the market so I wouldn’t fall into that trap again, and VERY aware of what may or may not be problematic so I wasn’t creating harmful narratives.
 And it worked out in the end.
 Sometimes you need to shelve a project on your journey to getting an agent, but it doesn’t mean you’ve failed, it’s just moving on.

 5. Pick for potential

 Finally!
 This is the part where you’ve suffered through the query trenches, and now you have an offer.
 YAY offer!
 You will have a phone call with the agent to chat and get a feel for if they’re the right fit for you.
 If you only queried agents you wanted to work with, this will be infinitely easier.